Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan/index.en.md

 ## Mitigations

-This phase requires planning out and coordinating mitigations.
-The recommended base mitigation is:
+This phase requires some mitigation planning.
+As a baseline, start with:

 <table>
   <tr>
     <td><b>Akh Morn's Edge #1</b></td>
-    <td>MT Reprisal, H1 120s, H2 30s, D1, D4</td>
+    <td>MT Reprisal, H1 120s, D2</td>
   </tr>
   <tr>
     <td><b>Gigaflare's Edge #1</b></td>
-    <td>MT 90s, ST Reprisal, H2 30s, D2</td>
+    <td>MT 90s, ST Reprisal, D1, D4</td>
   </tr>
   <tr>
     <td><b>Akh Morn's Edge #2</b></td>
-    <td>MT Reprisal, ST 90s, H1 180s, H2 30s, D3</td>
+    <td>MT Reprisal, H1 180s, D3</td>
   </tr>
   <tr>
     <td><b>Gigaflare's Edge #2</b></td>
-    <td>ST Reprisal, H2 30s, H2 120s D1, D4</td>
+    <td>ST Reprisal, D2</td>
   </tr>
   <tr>
     <td><b>Akh Morn's Edge #3</b></td>
-    <td>MT Reprisal, MT 90s, H1 120s, H2 30s, D2</td>
+    <td>MT Reprisal, H1 120s, D1, D4</td>
   </tr>
 </table>

-The above mitigation plan was made in the *absence* of jobs that provide more than one sort of mitigation such as PLD's Passage of Arms, AST's Collective Unconsciousness, DNC's Improvisation, or RDM's Magick Barrier.
+Note that the above is just a *baseline* and does not make any recommendations on how to use the other available party mitigations, like MT 90s, ST 90s, H2 120s (*Expedient/Holos* and *Consolation/Panhaima*), or other pieces of mitigation like Magick Barrier or Dismantle.

+Add those mitigations as appropriate to supplement the above framework.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
-  <b>Tip:</b> H2's 30s mitigations should be used when Akh Morn's Edge begins
+  <p><b>Tip:</b> H2's 30s mitigations should be used when Akh Morn's Edge begins
-  its cast for it to be back up in time for Gigaflare's Edge.
+  its cast (after the second Trinity attack) to be back up in time for Gigaflare's Edge.</p>
+  <p>90s mitigations used when Akh Morn's Edge begins its cast will cover the
+  Akh Morn's Edge <em>and</em> be back up in time for the <em>next</em> Akh Morn's Edge.</p>
 </div>

 ---